kostas197/mapa_cullen/README.md

 You can view the live flight map at: **https://vuelos.kmc.ar**

 Despite the modest hardware setup, the receiver often picks up signals from aircraft over Uruguay, demonstrating its good range.

+About the name of the proyect, It's the name of my previous job location.
+Cullen, Tierra del Fuego, Argentina.

 ---